-Amendment of the Company's Articles of Association
+Amendment of the Company's bylaws

-Amendments to the Articles of Association are a competence of the General Meeting and are regulated by Article 160 of the Spanish Companies Law and other related legislation.
-There are no special provisions of relevance in this respect in either the Articles of Association or the General Meeting Regulations.
+Amendments to the bylaws are a competence of the General Meeting and are regulated by Article 160 of the Spanish Companies Law and other related legislation.
+There are no special provisions of relevance in this respect in either the bylaws or the General Meeting Regulations.